linetonthat/appstore_scraping/README.md

     - Followed the guidance from Scrapy blog (https://blog.scrapinghub.com/2016/08/25/how-to-crawl-the-web-politely-with-scrapy) and updated my settings.
 * Identify relevant apps (so far, couldn't find an app search menu outside the appstore app...)
     - Not sure, it could be automated, after reading robots.txt from Google store and App store, since I've read "Disallow: /store/search*" and "Disallow: /work/search".
 Need to checko on that!
     - Read about factors that most affect app ranking in the appstore (https://www.mobiloud.com/blog/factors-really-impact-app-store-ranking/): app's title, targeted keywords, number of downloads, and user ratings.
+I'm surprised that usage is not part of these factors.
+Should maybe check other resources.
+Need to do the same for the Play store: Should start with: https://thementalclub.com/rank-app-play-store-ranking-algorithm-26708.

 ---
 ## Next steps: